migmaram/migmaram/README.md

 ### Projects

-* [SimpleBloggingAPI](https://github.com/migmaram/SimpleBloggingAPI) - A project demonstrating the use of: Dependency injection, repository and unit of work design patterns.
+* [URLShorteningService](https://github.com/migmaram/URLShorteningService.git) - A project demonstrating the use of: SOLID principles, dependency injection, repository and unit of work design patterns.
 * [Task CLI](https://github.com/migmaram/cli-task-tracker) - A simple console application built with pure C# and .NET core